-The Clerk will write to the complainant to inform them of the date of the meeting.
-They will aim to convene a meeting within 5 school days of receipt of the Stage 2 request.
-If this is not possible, the Clerk will provide an anticipated date and keep the complainant informed.
+The Clerk will write to the complainant to inform them of procedures, which may include a meeting with the governors.
+Governors will review the complaint and they aim to convene a meeting within 20 school days of receipt of the Stage 2 request, unless they feel they can resolve the complaint in writing.
+If a meeting is called, the Clerk will provide an anticipated date and keep the complainant informed.
+If the meeting cannot be arranged within 15 school days, the Clerk will provide an anticipated date and keep the complainant informed.